Past Interview With Spice Girl Mel B Surfaces Where She Denies Being Intimate With Geri Halliwell

 The Spice Girls were apparently arranging gigs in America, Australia and the far east following the end of the United Kingdom tour.

-Sources told The Daily Mail it had been a “hugely dramatic week” with the group preparing to cancel the entire tour at one point.
+Sources told the Daily Mail it had been a “hugely dramatic week” with the group preparing to cancel the entire tour at one point.

 The insider said the ladies had originally agreed to do the British dates for their fans and because of the contract, with “plans to keep it going.”
-But currently there are no plans for more.
+But currently, there are no plans for more.

 According to the Evening Standard, a representative for the group said these claims were “inaccurate and factually untrue.”